 There is no need to be connected in master mode on a project.
 The "Master" mode is only required to:

-- modify the project characteristics and check these modifications back into the repository.
+- change the project characteristics and check these changes back into the repository.

 - check in all the elements to create the executable and the setup program of the application.

-To switch from master mode to guest mode, go to the "SCM" pane, "Project" group, expand "Master/Guest" and select "Become guest on the project (and check all in)".
+To switch from master mode to guest mode, go to the "SCM" tab, "Project" group, expand "Master/Guest" and select "Become guest on the project (and check all in)".

-In this case, the Source Code Manager proposes to check in all the elements of the project (including the .WDP file).
+In this case, the Source Code Manager allows you to check in all the elements of the project (including the .WDP file).

-To switch from guest mode to master mode, go to the "SCM" pane, "Project" group, expand "Master/Guest" and select "Become master on the project".
+To switch from guest mode to master mode, go to the "SCM" tab, "Project" group, expand "Master/Guest" and select "Become master on the project".

 Caution: Changing the project options:

-All the users of the project (master or guests) can modify the project characteristics (first project window, animation, code style, etc.).
-These modifications will have to be checked back in into the Source Code Manager by the project master.
+All the users of the project (master or guests) can change the project characteristics (first window of the project, animations, code style, etc.).
+However, only the project master will be able to check these changes back into the Source Code Manager.

-The modifications made by a guest will be lost when the project is updated from the repository.
+The changes made by a guest will be lost when the project is updated from the repository.

 With the automatic mode, the project file is checked out only if the action performed requires it (regardless of the user).
-Once the action was performed on the project, the project file is automatically checked back in.
+Once the actions have been completed in the project, the project file is automatically checked back in.

-The automatic mode allows you not to manage the "Master/Guest" mode on the project.
+With the automatic mode, you do not need to manage the "Master/Guest" mode in the project.

 Working in offline mode with the SCM

 The Source Code Manager allows you to easily work in offline mode.

 For example, this mode allows a developer who works on a laptop to continue working on a project located in the repository while offline.

 The principle is simple: